Araq/malebolgia/README.md

 ## Tuning

-There are two parameters that influence the efficiency of Malebogia:
+There are two parameters that influence the efficiency of Malebolgia:

 1. `ThreadPoolSize`: Usually this should be the number of CPU cores, but for IO bound programs it can be much higher.
 2. `FixedChanSize`: The fixed size of the communication channel(s).
 The default value is usually good enough.